Menu

 1. In a medium saucepan, cook the romeritos with a bit of water at medium heat.

-4. In a separate pot, cook the potatoes until soft.
+3. In a separate pot, cook the re potatoes until soft.

-5. Cut the tails of the shrimp and set them aside while soaking the shrimp in warm water for 10 minutes.
+4. Cut off the heads and tails of the shrimp and set them aside while soaking the shrimp bodies in warm water for 10 minutes.

-9. Dissolve the mole paste in the water in which the shrimp was soaked, and add the romeritos, potatoes, cactus, and shrimp.
+7. Drain the shrimp, reserving their soaking water.
+Dissolve the mole poblano paste in the soaking water, and then add the romeritos, potatoes, cactus, and shrimp.

-10. In a large saucepan, cook over medium heat and salt to taste.
+8. In a large saucepan, cook romeritos mixture over medium heat, and salt to taste.
 Bring to a boil and simmer for about 2 minutes.
+Serve warm.